lonkaars/avans-dui/doc/dui.md

 fY(i) = max(0, min(iR − iB, iG − iB)/s).
 ```

-This method can result in some issues on the blue channel (see source 1 page 86583 for more explanation).
-As a solution to this issue use the following formula for the blue channel instead:
+This method can result in some issues on the blue channel
+\parencite[86583]{ieee:sign-detection}.
+As a solution to this issue use the
+following formula for the blue channel instead:

 ```py
 f′B(i) = max((0, iB − iR)/s).
 ```